project-imprimis/libprimis/doc/engine.md

 of a particle is not representative of the effect rendered on other people's machines.

-#### Parameters
+#### Attributes

-Easily the most complex entity with respect to its parameters, particles have unique specifications for each value passed to its first attribute `type`.
+Easily the most complex entity with respect to its attributes, particles have unique specifications for each value passed to its first attribute `type`.
 This means that particles cannot have their `type` changed and have attributes consistently transfer.